Bois-Franc station

-It was formerly commuter rail station on the Deux-Montagnes line until Exo ended service in 2020.
+It was formerly a commuter rail station on the Deux-Montagnes line until Exo ended service in 2020.

-Origin of name
+Name origin

-Bois-Franc takes its name from the nearby Bois-Franc residential development, itself named for chemin du Bois-Franc, the original name of the stretch of boulevard Henri-Bourassa through this area, which had previously ended at the Laurentian Autoroute.
-Bois Franc was also the original name of the nearby pioneer airstrip that later was known as Cartierville Airport, until its closing in the 1980s.
+Bois-Franc takes its name from the nearby Bois-Franc residential development, itself named for the Chemin du Bois-Franc, the original name of the stretch of Boulevard Henri-Bourassa through this area, which had previously ended at the Laurentian Autoroute.
+Bois-Franc was also the original name of the nearby pioneer airstrip that later was known as Cartierville Airport, until its closing in the 1980s.

 History

 The original station was named Lazard (likely for the Franco-American merchant bank Lazard Frères & Co. which underwrote the construction of the Mount Royal Tunnel on this rail line).
 In 1926, the station was renamed Val-Royal.
 After the modernization of the Deux-Montagnes Line, between 1993 and 1995, a new station named Bois-Franc was built; the original station was then demolished at the request of the Canadian National Railway and with the permission of Transport Canada on June 5, 1995.
 The old station site is now a parking lot on the east side of Boulevard Marcel-Laurin.